Skip to main content Accessibility information

 Research

-My current research for her PhD with the University of Exeter focusses on the biomechanics of golf as a function of age in senior golfers.
+My current research for my PhD (University of Exeter) explores changes in biomechanics as a function of age in senior golfers.
+Primarily this research focuses on lower body force production and movement screening.

-As part of the teaching teams collaborative research projects, I have investigated the effects of a pneumatic compression device on peripheral blood flow.
+As part of the teaching teams collaborative research projects, I have investigated the effects of a pneumatic compression device on peripheral blood flow and physical performance development in elite youth female footballers.

 I actively engage in performance-related research within Professional motorcycle speedway and have peer-reviewed publications in this field.